raganwald/javascript-allonge-six/manuscript/markdown/Interludes/colours.md

 ### adaptation

-We can work our way around some of these cross-colour and charm issues by writing adaptors, wrappers that turn yellow and charmed functions into red functions.
+We can work our way around some of these cross-colour and charm issues by writing adaptors, wrappers that turn red and charmed functions into blue functions.
 For example, a "factory function" is a function that makes new objects.
 So:

 {:lang="js"}
 ~~~~~~~~
-const Factory = (yellow) =>
+const Factory = (red) =>
   (...args) =>
-    new yellow(...args);
+    new red(...args);

 const circleFactory = Factory(Circle);